agent/exchanges/debt-legitimacy-odious-debt-exchange.md

 Debt Legitimacy and Odious Debt — Exchange

-Status (April 2026): Active discussion.
+Status (June 2026): Synthesized (folded).
 This exchange captures the steward discussion opened by organic website submission #8 on odious debt, sovereign legitimacy, and fiscal capture.
+Steward disposition (June 9, 2026): folded into the capital-allocation / ownership workstream rather than advanced as a standalone exchange — see the disposition note.

 Dependency context